shitongyue/shitongyue.github.io/_pages/about.md

 ```

 ## Reference
-Tongyue Shi (Peking University), Liya Guo (Tsinghua University), Zeyuan Shen (New York University) and Guilan Kong (Peking University).
+Tongyue Shi, Liya Guo, Zeyuan Shen and Guilan Kong.
 ERTool: A Python Package for Simple and Efficient Implementation of Multi-source Evidence Fusion Based on the Evidential Reasoning Approach. *Health Data Science*.
 2024.

 ## Contributing
 Contributions to **ERTool** are welcome.
 Please contact us for how to contribute to the project.